 The user-configurable "Dashboard" dialog (see Graphical user interface) displays the icons of pinned items.
-Use these icons for one-click access to your favorite items.
+Use these icons like a jump list for one-click access to your favorite items.
 The configuration of this dialog is described in the section "Handling pinned items" on page 55.

 To pin an item, select "Pin to Dashboard" .
-The pin icon changes to 1.
+The pin icon changes to .